 It’s another race weekend and once again I find myself participating in a well organized Adventure Enabler event!
 The weather was MUCH better when compared to 2018 Early Mountain Vineyards cold needle infested ice rain that we had a couple weeks ago.
 The morning had a slight chill with temperatures just under 40°F, but by 9:00 am you could feel the sun warming the air and you just knew it was going to be a good spring day.

-I’ve never been at Pocahontas State Park before, so for these races I was going to go in blind (no pre-rides on purpose) to work on my ability to react to unknown trails.
+I’ve never been at Pocahontas State Park before, so for these races I was going in blind (no pre-rides on purpose) to work on my ability to react to unknown trails.
 The only way I know how to correlate this idea is to sight reading music when I was growing up.
 Often while playing drums/piano/marimba our music teacher would give us challenges to just sight read music and play.
 My sister was great at this, I always sucked.
 I assume this is a good skill to have just in case any future races surprise me with an unexpected path.

 When I said I was going in blind, I mean it!
 The race website did include a route, however, there was no elevation information to indicate if there were going to be any major climbs.
 I had to hope that the course markings were going to be sufficient and my body will adapt as needed.
 Since I placed high for the 5k Early Mountain Vineyards race, I lined myself towards the front of the pack for the 5mi run.
 Once we started two teenagers took off at an amazing pace, shortly followed by four old guys (myself included).
 I started to pull away from one of the guys during the first mile, when I could see up ahead the first aid station off on the right of the trail.
 I didn’t need anything so I kept my head down and stayed left away from the station just in case anyone behind me needed it.
 That was my one major mistake.
 That aid station was also the turning point to dive into the single track section of the trail!